AndrewstheBuilder/ScratchNeuralNet/DeepLearningSpecialization_Course2_TuningRegOpti/Week3/Week3.md

         - X$_1$: 0...1
         - X$_2$: -1...1
         - X$_3$: 1...2
+        - See now input features are on a similar scale.
 #### Implementing Batch Norm
 - Rewatch this!
 Its a bunch of math